Discover why research is a crucial tool for both planning and running your campaign.

 Credibility is a powerful tool for building active campaign support.

-When the people you need supporting your campaign decide you are credible they are more likely to read your emails, take your actions, attend your events and more.
+When the people you need supporting your campaign recognise you and your campaign as credible commentators on the issue they are more likely to read your emails, take your actions, attend your events and more.

 Credibility is built from two equally important components:

-- Trust – Trust is built over time, however an important step to earning people’s trust is your readiness to learn their thoughts on the issue and your campaign (we call this stakeholder research).
+- Trust – Trust is built over time, however an important step to earning people’s trust is your readiness to learn their thoughts on the issue and your campaign (we call this stakeholder research and audience research).

-So a major benefit of research is that it helps build your credibility, and credibility is a big factor in building the support you need to achieve your campaign goal.
+So a major benefit of research is that it helps build your credibility, and credibility is a powerful tool for building the support you need to achieve your campaign goal.

 6. Bonus benefits!